lkschubert8/sloth/NOTES.md

 how do you get a reference to a node? find/findOne
-Do they all have identifiers? yes they have a hashId Make initial searches not the key focus but the graph hops
+Do they all have identifiers? yes they have some form of id (maybe a guid?)
+Make initial searches not the key focus but the graph hops

 indices on fields are stored as b trees with pointers to their respective node (and potentially pointers to their location on disc)